tpersp/Eris/README.md

 The interactive installer will:
 - Detect the device type (Pi Zero 2 W, Pi 4 B, or generic Linux)
 - Install Chromium, mpv, Python, and other dependencies
+- Install Node.js/npm when missing and build the Eris web control UI
 - Create the `/opt/eris` virtual environment
 - Configure and enable the `eris.service` systemd unit
 - Offer to mount an optional Samba media share